Back to all case studies

 • 44.3% increase in open rates

-AFTER: $1.74M in Year One, 153.6% Growth in Year Two
+After: $1.74M in Year One, 153.6% Growth in Year Two

 Results chart

-Year One (2022):
+Year One (2022)

-• Total revenue hit $1,742,066.01 -- a 109.4% increase over the prior period
+• Total revenue hit $1,742,066.01 — a 109.4% increase over the prior period

 • Flow conversion value climbed 150.9% as the rebuilt automations started doing real work

-Year Two (2023):
+Year Two (2023)

-• Attributed revenue reached $912,248.06 -- a 153.6% YoY increase
+• Attributed revenue reached $912,248.06 — a 153.6% YoY increase

-• Email recipients grew 194.9% -- nearly tripled the addressable audience
+• Email recipients grew 194.9% — nearly tripled the addressable audience

 • Email + SMS became Simpli Home's single most reliable growth channel

-THE BRIDGE: How We Got There
+How We Got There

 Strategy overview

-We rebuilt segmentation from the ground up.
-Not just "bought something" vs. "didn't buy something."
-We segmented by home type, by budget range, by product category interest, by browsing behavior.
-Someone who spent 20 minutes looking at bathroom vanities got a completely different email journey than someone who clicked on a dining set once.
+We segmented by home type.
+Budget range.
+Product category interest.
+Browsing intensity.
+Someone who spent 20 minutes looking at bathroom vanities got an entirely different email journey than someone who clicked a dining set once.

-The channels didn't compete.
-They complemented each other.
-And customers noticed.
-Response rates on SMS stayed high because we weren't spamming.
-We were sending things people actually wanted to see.
+Cart abandonment used both, choreographed: email first for the soft touch, SMS 24 hours later for the nudge.
+The two channels didn't compete.
+They complemented.
+And response rates stayed high because we weren't spamming — we were sending things people actually wanted to see.

-The analytics loop was the engine underneath everything.
-We tracked conversion value by flow, revenue per recipient, open rates by segment, click-through patterns by product category.
+We tracked conversion value by flow, revenue per recipient, open rates by segment, click patterns by category.
 Every week, the data told us something new.
 This segment responds better to lifestyle imagery.
-That segment converts higher on Sundays.
-Bathroom storage emails crush it in January (New Year's resolution organizing -- who knew?).
+That one converts higher on Sunday evenings.
+Bathroom storage crushes it in January (New Year's resolution organizing — who knew).

-The consideration cycle was the key insight.
 Home furnishings buyers don't convert on the first email.
-They convert on the fifth, or the eighth, or the one that lands the same week they finally measure their living room.
-So we built flows that were patient.
-Browse abandonment sequences that educated instead of pressured.
-Post-purchase flows that suggested the next piece in the room, not just a random upsell.
+They convert on the fifth.
+Or the eighth.
+Or the one that lands the same week they finally measure the living room.

 Ready to Stop Sending the Same Email to Everyone?

-If you're sitting on customer data you're not using -- or sending the same campaigns to your entire list and wondering why engagement is flat -- we should talk.
+If you're sitting on customer data you're not using — or sending the same campaigns to your entire list and wondering why engagement is flat — we should talk.

 Book a free strategy call and we'll show you exactly where the revenue is hiding in your email program.